Yezreel Valley College School of Public Administration and Public Policy

 Dr. Yadin is an Associate Professor of Law and Regulation at the Yezreel Valley College School of Public Policy and a Research Fellow at the University of Haifa Faculty of Law.
 Her research focuses on administrative law and soft regulatory approaches such as regulatory contracts and regulatory shaming.
-She has published two books and close to thirty articles and won several awards.
-Her recent projects, forthcoming in Cambridge University Press and Harvard Journal on Legislation, explore climate law and policy, regulatory climate shaming, soft law approaches to climate crisis mitigation, climate-washing and regulatory theory, and climate denial litigation.
+She has published two books and some thirty articles and won several awards.
+Her recent projects, forthcoming in Cambridge University Press and Harvard Journal on Legislation, explore climate law and policy, regulatory climate shaming, corporate climate-washing, and climate denial litigation.
 Her work on regulatory contracts was adopted into law in a precedential Supreme Court of Israel ruling on natural gas regulation, in which four Justices widely cited her first book.
 Her studies on eco-shaming and on regulatory shaming has influenced policies in Israel and abroad.

 Focus areas of expertiseGreenwashing Climate policy and politics Climate law and litigation

 Yadin, Sharon.
 Fighting Climate Change through Shaming.
 Cambridge University Press, 2023.

 Sharon Yadin.
 2022.
 “Regulatory Shaming and the Problem of Corporate Climate Obstruction,” 60 Harvard Journal on Legislation (forthcoming 2023),

 Sharon Yadin.
 2022.
 “Government Regulation by Eco-Shaming Corporations: Balancing Effectiveness and Fairness.”
 In The Legal Aspects of Shaming: An Ancient Sanction in the Modern World (Guy Seidman et al. eds., Edward Elgar, forthcoming).